'Why Bloomberg?' and other questions you could be asked at your interview

 - the countries that Bloomberg operates in and the potential markets

 - its career progression pathways

-For example, the site describes Bloomberg’s financial products (which include the famous terminals) as ‘core’ and the ‘financial backbone of Bloomberg’.
+For example, the site describes Bloomberg’s financial products (which include the famous terminals) as ‘core’.
 Bloomberg is telling you flat out where the money comes from and what one of the most important parts of its business is.
 You could use this to your advantage when planning interview answers.
 It’s also worth researching how the finance, news and media aspects of the business work together.